ExplicITConsulting/set-outlooksignatures.com/_posts/2025-10-14-alternating-banners-and-other-images.en.md

 sitemap_changefreq: monthly
 ---
 ## Running a marketing campaign with multiple banners?
-Rotating them manually across your team’s signatures is nearly impossible and definitely not scalable.
+Rotating them manually across your team's signatures is nearly impossible and definitely not scalable.

 With Set-OutlookSignatures, you can automate banner rotation effortlessly, using flexible conditions tailored to your needs.